agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-07-08-final_evaluation.markdown

 ## Lotka–Volterra
 In this example we will try to find parameters for the Lotka-Volterra equations.
-A common biological competition model for describing how the number of individuals of each species changes when there is a predator/prey interaction (_A Biologist's Guide to Mathematical Modelling in Ecology and Evolution_,Otto and Day, 2007).
+A common biological competition model for describing how the number of individuals of each species changes when there is a predator/prey interaction (_A Biologist's Guide to Mathematical Modeling in Ecology and Evolution_,Otto and Day, 2007).
 For example, rabbits and foxes.
 Given an initial population number for each species, the integration of this ordinary differential equations (ODE) describe curves for the progression of both populations.
 This ODE's take four parameters:

 * a is the natural growing rate of rabbits, when there's no fox.
 * b is the natural dying rate of rabbits, due to predation.